xen-troops/moulin/docs/user-reference.rst

 * :code:`name` - Name of an archive file.
 Add a suffix like `tar.bz2` to make `tar` compress archive with desired compressing algorithm.

+* :code:`base_dir` - Optional parameter specifying `tar`'s base directory.
+  The default value is "." if not specified.
+This is passed to `tar` as `-C` option.
+As result, the final archive will contain paths relative to :code:`base_dir`.
+Avoid using `..` because specified items will be archived by `tar` but all `..` will be stripped.
+As a result, the archive will contain items with unexpected paths.

 * :code:`items` - list of files or directories that should be added to the archive.
 Please ensure that those files or directories are present in other components :code:`target_images` sections, so Ninja can build correct dependencies.
-All paths are relative to the base build directory (where .yaml file resides).
+All paths are relative to the :code:`base_dir`.

 zephyr builder
 ^^^^^^^^^^^^^^